Villain Of College Football?: Texas A&M Embracing New Persona

 “We have to embrace it because that’s what we’re targeted as,” receiver Ainias Smith said “Everybody looks at us as the bad guy.
 I honestly don’t have any problem being the bad guy.
 That means you’re doing something right.”

 Everyone has a role in the conference.
-Maybe A&M's is to play spoiler of a repeat for Georgia.
-Perhaps its purpose is to finally dethrone Alabama from being the consistent representation of the SEC West.
+Maybe A&M's is to play spoiler to defending champion Georgia.
+Perhaps its purpose is to dethrone Alabama in the SEC West.

 The pieces are finally in place for the Aggies to be a worthy challenger of the top programs in the country.
 A&M landed 12 players from SI All-American's top 99 prospects, including five inside the top 20.